markfarrell/markfarrell.github.io/_posts/2016-10-24-closed-walks-and-cospectral-graphs.md

 date:   2016-10-24
 ---

-In this post, my goal is to verify that a pair of simple graphs are cospectral if and only if their respective generating series for all closed walks weighted by length are equal.
+I would like to verify that a pair of simple graphs are cospectral if and only if their respective generating series for all closed walks weighted by length are equal.

 Suppose that $$G$$ is a simple graph with adjacency matrix $$A$$.
 Then, first and foremost, I would like to give a couple of definitions in this context: